MohammadAsad-Weber/digital-guardians/README.md

 # 🔐 Digital Guardians - Full Stack Password Manager

-**Digital Guardians** is a full-stack password manager application built with the MERN stack (MongoDB, Express, React, Node.js).
-It provides secure password management with features such as authentication, encrypted password storage, and a random password generator.
+**Digital Guardians** is a secure, high-performance password manager built with the MERN stack (MongoDB, Express, React, Node.js).
+It allows users to manage passwords safely, generate strong random passwords, and store them in an encrypted vault.

+## 🆕 What’s New in 2025

+- **Server Migrated to TypeScript**: Backend now fully in TypeScript for type safety and maintainability.
+- **Zod-based Form Validation**: Inline error messages for safer and cleaner user input handling.
+- **Centralized TypeScript Types**: Consistent, maintainable type definitions across the entire codebase.
+- **Structured & Scalable Folder Architecture**: Easier to maintain and extend.
+- **Safer, Modern Codebase**: Updated dependencies and best practices for security and maintainability.
+- **Improved UI/UX**: Mobile-first, responsive design with Tailwind CSS.

 ## 📸 Screenshots